Using WordPerfect on Linux

 There are pages dealing with particular aspects:

-(1) Installing WordPerfect 8.1 for Linux on a current Linux distro.
+(1) Installing WordPerfect 8.1 for Linux by one of the new scripts on a current debian-based distro or OpenSuse.

-(2) A tutorial on the necessary wrapper for WP Print Manager.
+(3) A tutorial on the WP Print Manager.

 (4) Some tweaks to WordPerfect 8.1 after installation.

-(5) Emulations : using other versions of WordPerfect on Linux, such as WordPerfect for Windows via Crossover.
+(7) Emulations: using on Linux other versions of WordPerfect, such as WordPerfect for Windows via Crossover.

-As compared with the previous (pre-July 2019) version of this site, there are three important advances in information:
+As compared with the pre-July 2019 version of this site, there are four important advances in information:

 (1) A way has been found of reviving the WP Print Manager, so as to enable one to add and configure WP printer drivers.
 This element has been further refined in June 2020.

 (2) A way has been found to install WordPerfect directly on 64-bit debian-based distros.

-(3) A streamlined procedure has been found to install WordPefect on both debian-based or rpm-based distros.
+(3) A streamlined procedure has been found to install WordPerfect on both debian-based or rpm-based distros.
 This involves extraction of the WordPerfect code by conversion of the WordPerfect debs into tgz tarballs, and then installation of the tgz tarballs with a utility derived from Slackware.

 Last updated in August 2020